 Financial assets are derecognised when the right to received cash flows from the financial assets have expired or where the Bank has transferred substantially all risks and rewards of ownership.
 Financial liabilities are derecognised when they are extinguished, that is, when the obligation is discharged, cancelled or expires.
-Financial assets that are transferred to a third party but do not qualify for derecognition are presented in the statement of financial assets that are transferred to a third party but do a third party but do not qualify for derecognition are presented in the statement of financial assets that are transferred to a third party but do not qualify for derecognition are presented in the statement of financial assets that are transferred to a third party but do not qualify for derecognition are presented in the statement of financial position as 'Pledged assets', if the transferee has the right to sell or repledge them.
+Financial assets that are transferred to a third party but do not qualify for derecognition are presented in the statement of financial position as 'Pledged assets', if the transferee has the right to sell or repledge them.
 Financial assets that are transferred to a third party but do not qualify for derecognition are presented in the statement of financial position as 'Pledged assets', if the transferee has the right to sell or repledge them.